guedes2142/guedes2142/README.md

 👯 Looking to collaborate on projects in Python.
 💬 Ask me anything about Python!
 </p>

-- 🌱 I’m currently learning **Python, Django, JavaScript, Html, Css**
-- 🌱 I want learn yet C#, NodeJs, Java, React, But i want by a expert in Python and Django Framework**
-- 👯 I’m looking to collaborate on **Python Projects**
-- 💬 Ask me about **Python**

 <h2 align="center"><u>Projetos pessoais/ personal projects</u></h2>
 <h3>This is personal projects and most of them are in Portuguese </h3>